AuronPlay: Career

 In May 2020, he began participating in a Grand Theft Auto V server of the roleplay genre called Spain RP, where he played the role of Gustabo, along with other streamers.
-He and his fellow series members announced in August that they would stop playing on that server, which closed on September 3 of the same year.26 Subsequently, he created a new server called Infamous RP, which opened on September 15.
+He and his fellow series members announced in August that they would stop playing on that server, which closed on 3 September that year.26 Subsequently, he created a new server called Infamous RP, which opened on 15 September.

 In September 2020, he was watching random wedding-related videos on one of his live streams; In one of these videos, a child could be seen showing his buttocks to the person who recorded the video.
 The platform decided to suspend his Twitch account for a period of 24 minutes and caused a shower of memes that he shared on his social networks.
 The platform did not give exact explanations of why they banned him, however some media like Dexerto or Flooxer assumed it was due to that video.
-In April 2021, he participated in Marbella Vice, a server with the same theme as the roleplay created by Ibai Llanos and CooLifeGame on April 11, 2021, which was one of the most watched events on Twitch.
+In April 2021, he participated in Marbella Vice, a server with the same theme as the roleplay created by Ibai Llanos and CooLifeGame on 11 April 2021, which was one of the most watched events on Twitch.

+According to the Streams Charts, Álvarez was recognized as one of the most popular Spanish-speaking streamers on Twitch.

 Other works

 Álvarez has published several autobiographical books, the first of which he presented at the 2016 Madrid Book Fair.
 With Spanish YouTuber Wismichu, Álvarez performed live shows under the production company YouPlanet: the first was in 2015 at the Cervantes Theater, Málaga, The second was that same year at the Teatro de la Laboral, Gijon and the third was in 2016 at the Teatro Afundación, Vigo.

-During 2018, he conducted various interviews with different youtubers and streamers for the Flooxer brand, which belongs to Atresmedia; among them: Lolito, and Ibai Llanos.
-In 2020, for the same platform he presented the series Ritmo Cardíaco, which consisted of "making a guest nervous", its first episode with the participation of Hamza Zaidi was uploaded together on its main channel and on Flooxer on March 15, 2020.
+During 2018, he conducted various interviews with different YouTubers and streamers for the Flooxer brand, which belongs to Atresmedia; among them: Lolito, and Ibai Llanos.
+In 2020, for the same platform he presented the series Ritmo Cardíaco, which consisted of "making a guest nervous", its first episode with the participation of Hamza Zaidi was uploaded together on its main channel and on Flooxer on 15 March 2020.

 In March 2020, during the COVID-19 pandemic, Álvarez donated seven thousand masks to the Institut Català de la Salut, part of the Catalan health system.
-At the end of the same year, he made a live broadcast in order to raise funds for the Spanish Federation of Food Banks; the broadcast received approximately € 101,000, surpassing the original goal of € 80,000..
+At the end of the same year, he made a live broadcast in order to raise funds for the Spanish Federation of Food Banks; the broadcast received approximately €101,000, surpassing the original goal of €80,000.
 In December of the same year, he put a line of masks called Auron Mask on sale.

+On 21 May 2024 he opened a clothing brand named AuronHouse, where he sells T-shirts, sweaters, cups, and sockers.